Sample Employee GPS Tracking Policy

 Protect Employee Privacy

-Compliance With GPS Tracking Laws
+Compliance With Tracking Laws

 GPS tracking laws vary by state.
 A well-crafted policy helps you stay compliant and reduces your risk of legal issues down the line.